 Fern Valley Water District was established in 1958 as a California Water District under Section 34000, Division 13 of the California Water Code.
-The District employs a staff of five, two office personnel and three field operators.
+The District employs a staff of five, the General Manager, Assistant General Manager and three field operators.
 Our system consists of approximately 22 miles of pipeline ranging in size from 4 to 12 inches in diameter.
-We currently have 1,176 service connections, ten groundwater wells with a total pumping capacity of 320-gpm (gallons per minute), four aeration plants to treat the well water, one 250-gpm surface water treatment plant, and a 250-gpm surface water granular activated carbon adsorption system.
-Water storage includes five storage reservoirs with a capacity of 4,499,431 gallons for finished water, and three reservoirs with a capacity of 2,340,000 gallons for raw or untreated water; for a total water storage capacity is 6,839,431 gallons.
+We currently have 1,178 service connections, ten groundwater wells with a total pumping capacity of 320-gpm (gallons per minute), four aeration plants to treat the well water, one 250-gpm surface water treatment plant, and a 250-gpm surface water granular activated carbon adsorption system.
+Water storage includes five storage reservoirs with a capacity of 4,289,431 gallons for finished water, and three reservoirs with a capacity of 2,340,000 gallons for raw or untreated water; for a total water storage capacity of 6,629,431 gallons.
 Because our system is "gravity-feed", we can provide continued service even during short-term power outages and disruptions in power supply.